Nordic Ski Resources

 The Chalet’s toilets and drinking fountains are not available to the general public in the summertime; they may be available in the winter during limited afternoon hours.

-Lifetime Adventures manages the Chalet – all inquiries about use and availability of the Chalet must go to them. ‘
+The independent contractor manages the Chalet – all inquiries about use and availability of the Chalet must go to them. ‘

 Tips for New and Old Skiers